MelkorBalrog/FreeCTA/README.md

 Launch the review features from the **Review** menu:

-* **Start Peer Review** – create reviewers, give the review a unique name and optional description, then begin commenting.
+* **Start Peer Review** – create reviewers, then tick the checkboxes for the FTAs and FMEAs you want to include.
+A document window opens showing those elements.
+FTAs are drawn on canvases you can drag and scroll, while FMEAs appear as full tables listing every field so failures can be reviewed line by line.
-* **Start Joint Review** – add participants with reviewer or approver roles along with a unique review name and description.
+* **Start Joint Review** – add participants with reviewer or approver roles, select the desired FTAs and FMEAs via checkboxes and enter a unique review name and description.
 Approvers can approve only after all reviewers are done and comments resolved.
+The document window behaves the same as for peer reviews with draggable FTAs and tabulated FMEAs.
 * **Open Review Toolbox** – manage comments.
 Selecting a comment focuses the related element and shows the text below the list.
+Use the **Open Document** button to reopen the visualization for the currently selected review.
 A drop-down at the top lists every saved review with its approval status.
+* **Merge Review Comments** – combine feedback from another saved model into the current one so parallel reviews can be consolidated.
-* **Compare Versions** – view earlier approved versions and highlight differences on the diagram.
+* **Compare Versions** – view earlier approved versions.
+Differences are listed with a short description and small before/after images of changed FTA nodes.
 * **Set Current User** – choose who you are when adding comments.
 The toolbox also provides a drop-down selector.

 Nodes with unresolved comments show a small yellow circle to help locate feedback quickly.
 Differences between versions are outlined in blue when comparing.